cmg2146/webauthn-test-api/README.md

 # WebAuthn Test API
 This repo contains the API for the WebAuthn-Test application.
-See the webauthn-test-ui repo for a complete description of the application.
+See the webauthn-test-web repo for a complete description of the application.

 This web API is a simple <span>ASP.</span>NET Core 6.0 app which communicates with a database using